 Committee members may change the dates or number of meetings as their schedules and the budget allow to better reflect their needs for the interim.
+For example, the proposed 2-day meeting in September could be reduced to 1 day and the funding for that day could be used to assist committee members in traveling to parole hearings for the SJR 3 hearing.
+Alternatively, the extra meeting date could be added to a later meeting in 2014 if the committee feels the day would be better used later in the interim.
 However, because several LJIC members are also assigned to other interim committees and LJIC shares staff with the other committees, the LJIC must be careful when scheduling and rescheduling meetings to ensure that members and staff don't have other interim commitments.